TOW TRUCK INSURANCE FAQs

 Tow truck insurance rates have been going up because carriers are leaving the tow truck insurance market.
 Carriers are leaving the market because they see towing as a very dangerous industry with a high probability of accidents and claims.
 Drivers work on the side of the road very close to moving vehicles.
 The tow trucks themselves are large and heavy, which means that they have a huge potential for causing damage.

 Distracted driving has made the roads unsafe, too, for tow truck drivers and those they share the roads with.
 And because carriers are leaving the market, the rates that the companies who do write for tow truck companies have gone up by a lot.

 Do I need garage liability coverage even if I don’t have a garage?

 It’s definitely something to consider.
-Garage liability doesn’t just protect a physical garage.
 Even if you don’t have a garage you’d be protected from various risks that you face.
 Garage liability protects you from claims that arise from the services that your business provides in its day-to-day operations.

 For example, let’s say you have a roadside assistance company.
 You get called out to change a tire.
 The driver gets five miles down the road before the tire falls off the car.
-Garage liability would protect you from the claim.
+Garage liability could protect you.

 Will doing repo increase my rates?